 Whilst Fred Olsen does theoretically cater for guests of all ages, there is no doubt that its resolutely traditional approach to cruising does primarily attract an older clientele.
 Young families are fairly few and far between and most guests choose the line because of a desire to avoid more modern forms of entertainment and sports facilities.

 In keeping with its traditional image, Fred Olsen has largely shunned the general move towards a more casual style of cruising.
-There are of course options to cater for all tastes, but formality of dress and behaviour is still the norm around most of the dining and entertainment venues.
+There are of course options to cater for all tastes, but formality of dress and behaviour is still the norm around most of the dining and entertainment venues in the evenings.